BigDataRepublic/bdr-analytics-py/README.md

 > pip install --upgrade pip

-This is the line which will install all requirements and the module itself
+This is the line which will install all requirements, dependencies and the module itself
 > pip install -r requirements.txt

 ## Setup details and alternative setups